Best Fire Pits with Cooking Grates: Top 3 Models

 What types of food can I cook on a fire pit with a cooking grate?

-You can cook a wide variety of foods, from classic burgers, hot dogs, and steaks to roasted vegetables, fish, pizzas, and even desserts like fruit crisps in cast iron.
-The versatility is immense, especially with adjustable grates and additional accessories like griddles or woks.
+You can cook a wide variety of foods on a fire pit with a cooking grate, including burgers, hot dogs, steaks, roasted vegetables, fish, pizzas, and even desserts like fruit crisps in cast iron.
+The versatility is immense, especially with adjustable grates and additional accessories.

 Is it safe to cook on any fire pit?